MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - Version of a file.
+Contains the data but not any references to the data's name or other qualities.
-2. tree - TODO
+2. tree - Allows for the creation of directories.
+Contains information on where the blob is and reference other trees to know where itself is.
-3. commit - TODO
+3. commit - Contains the changes made to the repo.
-4. repo - TODO
+4. repo - Holds all of the files in a project as well as all of the previous versions of the files.
-5. hash - TODO
+5. hash - the unique "name" git gives to each blob.